Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Limitations and Ethical Considerations

+SINO is currently limited to rectangular domains and does not support irregular geometries or unstructured meshes; extending it via coordinate mappings or geometry-adapted spectral bases is left for future work.
 This work focuses on developing a general neural operator framework (SINO) for learning PDE-governed dynamics from scarce data.
 Our study does not involve human subjects, sensitive personal data, or applications with immediate societal harm.